eddmann/eddmann.github.io/_posts/2015/2015-10-28-asynchronous-calls-within-flux.md

 ![Optimistic Asynchronous Calls](/uploads/asynchronous-calls-within-flux/optimistic-asynchronous-calls.png)

-To conclude, this final refactoring allowed us to clearly visualise and work within specific boundaries of the application, all with there own rates of change.
+To conclude, this final refactoring allowed us to clearly visualise and work within specific boundaries of the application, all with their own rates of change.
 We have found a significant ease in testing areas of the application in isolation, as well as a far easier to reason about mental model.
 Below is a list of some of the key strengths within testing that we have found since incorporating this model into our architecture:

-- We can easily validate the correctness of Components contractual calls to Client Actions.
+- We can easily validate the correctness of a Component's contractual calls to Client Actions.
 - Client Actions can be tested by assertion of store state after they have been invoked, along with their contractual calls to Web APIs.
-- The Web API can be tested that it works with the external resource, by way of what is returned to the Server Action methods.
+- The Web API can be tested to ensure that it works with the external resource, by way of what is returned to the Server Action methods.
 - The Server Actions can be invoked and application store state asserted for the correctness of their actions.

-If you wish to see a full example of these concepts in practice, you can checkout the [task-app](https://github.com/mybuilder/task-app) repository on GitHub.
+If you wish to see a full example of these concepts in practice, you can check out the [task-app](https://github.com/mybuilder/task-app) repository on GitHub.